Subhash3/Neural-Networks/Feed_Forward_Networks/README.md

 ```python3
 >>> network.Train(XOR_data, size, MAX_EPOCHS=5000, graph=True)
 ```
+Notice that I didn't change the value of log_outputs as I want the output to printed for each epoch.

 ### Debugging
 If you want to look at the network's weights at any point of time, the library provides a print\_weights function.